 This problem will become more and more urgent as the planet warms: crop yields are expected to decrease significantly with every degree increase.
 In addition, a study by the Food and Agriculture Organization of the United Nations suggests that we are going to need 70 to 100 percent more food by 2050.
 Though it’s true that over the past century or so we’ve seen a marked increase in the amount of food we are able to produce —thanks to technologies developed during the Green Revolution, such as fertilizers, pesticides, their corresponding pesticide-resistant crops, and various farming machines—that food isn’t necessarily high-quality, and isn’t necessarily well-distributed.
 For one thing, the vast majority of US cropland is currently used as cow feed, not to feed people.

 I am not going to argue for veganism, but I am going to argue for a transformation of the conditions under which our food is produced.
 Only 55 percent of the world’s crop calories are directly used to feed people.
 Meanwhile, nine percent of US emissions come from crops, making farming not only something that will be affected by climate change, but something that—paradoxically—contributes to it.
 The American government spends 38 billion dollars each year to subsidize the meat and dairy industries.
 In contrast, we spent seventeen million dollars each year to subsidize fruits and vegetables.
-That’s only about .04% of the amount spent on meat and dairy.
+That’s only about .04 percent of the amount spent on meat and dairy.
 Meanwhile, in many areas within the US, vegetables are completely unaffordable, while these other foods—which have a much lower energy-return on energy-invested, and take much more cropland and carbon to produce—have their prices artificially deflated.
 In order to make sure everyone can eat, we need to think about which foods are being prioritized, and why.

 Why are we prioritizing the type of corn that goes to feeding cows and producing ethanol, rather than crops we can actually eat?
 Why not, instead, redirect those government subsidies towards people who are producing diverse crops of vegetables, and who may actually be able to feed us on this warming planet?